Edit Blog Post

 Khaosan Road comes next.
 We just strolled, tried some street foods and dared to try Pad Thai, Thailand's signatured food but we eventually walked out as we can't wait much longer.

 Back to our hostel for some freshen up and coffee, we looked for a place to eat.
-Eventually, we landed on this street (I didn't get the name) and settled in for Chicken Pad Thai.
-The set up is it's at the street side and there were tables and
+Eventually, we landed on this street (I didn't get the name) and settled in for Chicken Pad Thai for 70 baht.
+The set up is it's at the street side and there

-chairs around.
-Some were eating, others were into bear.
+were tables and chairs around.
+Some were eating, others were into beer.
 It's an open space and you'll be able to see the alive street at night.
 After our dinner, we headed off to Chatuchak Market for a shopping.
 However, only few stores were open that time.
 So we just go back to our hostel, have some tea and called it a night.
 By the way, prostitution is legal in Bangkok.

 Our flight back home is 10AM Bangkok Time.
 Philippines is 1 hour ahead.
 We took Grab going to Suvarnabhumi International Airport and waited for our flight.
 It's nice to see Bangkok and was able to check another thing on my bucket list.
 I'll definitely go back and try it's other places.
 Chiang Mai or Krabi, maybe.